 To use AIEngine(reduce version) just execute the binary aiengine or use the python/ruby/java/lua binding.

-AIEngine supports five types of Network stacks depending on the network topology.
+AIEngine supports six types of Network stacks depending on the network topology.

 StackLan (lan) Local Area Network based on IPv4.